blancalamarca/blancalamarca/README.md

     behind and saves the picture in a specific file.

 ### Bot.py
 This following module reads information from the restaurants, the metro and the city module.
 This module waits for a user to connect and offers help to find a restaurant through some searches.
-The bot will show the users how to get to the chosen restaurant from their current location, giving the shortest rute by metro and walking.
+The bot will show the users how to get to the chosen restaurant from their current location, giving the shortest path by metro and walking.

 #### Prerequisited libraries:
 ```